 For more information see the Law Handbook page – Complaints: National Disability Insurance Scheme Quality and Safeguards Commission.

-For information about employment clearances see Working with people with disability checks NDIS.
+For information about employment clearances see Working with people with disability checks (NDIS).

 Can a person check whether a disability worker holds an NDIS Worker Clearance?